Zombie 5e D&D Guide and Tactics

 Skeletons are hardy and have low HP, and are more susceptible to the damage of bludgeoning attacks.
 They’re not as durable as zombies in a straight-up fight however they do offer advantages.

-Read Also: Circle of the Shepherd D&D Guide
+Read Also: Goliath 5e D&D Guide

 They’re fast and can be attacked from a distance using short bows, and they have slightly more in HP than zombies.
 Combining them can be quite interesting.